goodevilgenius/ninja-pushbullet-notify/readme.txt

 License: MIT
 License URI: http://directory.fsf.org/wiki/License:Expat

-This plugin will allow you to send a notification via Pushbullet when using the Ninja Forms plugin.
-If you are not using Ninja Forms, this plugin is useless.
+This plugin lets you to send a notification via Pushbullet when using the Ninja Forms plugin.

 == Description ==

 This plugin will allow you to send a notification via Pushbullet when using the [Ninja Forms][nf] plugin.
 If you are not using Ninja Forms, this plugin is useless.

 [nf]: https://wordpress.org/plugins/ninja-forms/